Posted on: 11 August 2023

 Jun

-Europe Series Rajd Beskidy short
+ARWS Europe Rajd Beskidy short

 Kicking off in Żywiec, the short course route proceeds east and south through mountain ranges, entering Slovakia.
 It then takes a grand loop within the Slovakian Orawa region before retracing its path back to Poland.

-21 Jun - 23 Jun 2024
+21 Jun - 23 Jun 2024 (Past Race)

 Distance